ankur6ue/baremetal_ingress_from_nlb/README.md

 ![img_6.png](images/img_6.png)

-Now click on Target Instances.
+Now click on target Instances.
 You should see the instance id of your control plane or worker instance group.
 To allow traffic from the newly created CLB, an inbound rule is added to the SG attached to this instance group that allows all traffic from the CLB.
 Similarly, inbound rules on the CLB SG allow HTTP and HTTPS traffic from anywhere.
 So that's how external traffic enters the CLB and is directed to our cluster through the nodeports created by nginx-ingress.

 Now if you copy and paste the classic load balancer's URL in a browser, you should see the nginx '404 not found' page.
-That shows us that all the routing and security groups are set up correctly and we are able to hit the ingress controller.
+This is actually good, because it shows us that all the routing and security groups are set up correctly and we are able to hit the ingress controller and see the default HTML page.

 ### Configuring CLB Health Check
 Go back to the classic load balancer created by nginx-ingress and select the Health Checks tab.
 You'll see something like this: